kolodach/mvp_demo/README.md

 ## Persistence
 The application uses SQL database to store all data locally.
 There are 3 main tables in DB schema:
 * Store - represents store object.
-* Product - Represents products in a Store.
+* Product - represents products in a Store.
-* Inventory - A helper table that describes the availability of a Product in a specific Store.
+* Inventory - a helper table that describes the availability of a Product in a specific Store.